-Logic games is an area many LSAT test takers struggle with at first.
+Logic games are an area many LSAT test-takers struggle with at first.
 Each game presents its own challenges and may leave the test-taker unsure of where to start.
-Kaplan’s five step method to logic games increases your speed and accuracy while decreasing the stress of logic games.
+Kaplan’s five-step method for logic games increases your speed and accuracy while decreasing the stress of logic games.
 Once you master the Kaplan Logic Games method, you may even enjoy logic games!

 Step 1: Read the overview of the game and answer the SEAL questions

 This is the most oft-neglected part of the Logic Games setup process, but it is extremely important to do effectively, especially on the harder games.
 By answer the four questions (situation/entities/action/limitations), we know what type of game we are dealing with, the original numbers of the game (always significant, even when they are not clear), and any other complications that will make our sketch harder.
 If you have trouble with the set up, chances are you are not doing what you need to do with the SEAL questions.

 Each game type has its own sketch, which you should be familiar with.
 On tougher games we are asked to add things to the sketch that might be unfamiliar, so make sure to think of our sketches as a flexible jumping-off point.
 We can always add different things to a sketch, or change it to better serve the game we are looking at.
 This is especially important in hybrid games, when we have to combine one or more game actions in a single sketch.
 Look for the most concrete game element, and start from there.

 Reading the rules has a very specific set of instructions; first, ask yourself what the rules tells us, and what the rule is missing or doesn’t tell us (J and K have to be next to each other, but we don’t know in what order).
 Then, see if the rule can fit directly in your sketch.
 If you can put it straight in, do so.
 If not, use helpful shorthand to write it close by (helpful shorthand means you MUST be able to read it!).